5 Ways to Optimize Your Blog For Voice Search

 This post contains affiliate links.
 For more information please read my disclaimer.

-The future is closer than you think.
 According to some leading business strategy sites, brands that redesign their websites to support visual and voice search by early 2021 will increase their revenue by 30%.

 After learning about voice optimization and doing further research here are five simple ways that anyone can use to optimize their blog or website.